onetrickollie/Soccer_opp_board/README.md

 # Soccer_opp_board
+To run:
+Start exhaustiveSearch.exe
+Check results in terminal

 # Exhaustive Apporach

 The staged opponent avoidance problem is a puzzle that comes from a modified real-life scenario,